satiracode/owasp-junior-appsec/junior-appsec.md

 2. Implement MFA (Multi-Factor authorization) via user's email.
 Deadline: 30 days.

 ## Design
-Our checklist:
-1. Include security requirements, gathered from previous phase.
+Now we need to use our security requirements, gathered from previous phase and apply secure design principles.
-2. Apply secure design principles
-3. Model threats and define mitigation measures
-4. Select templates and frameworks to ensure security.
+For that purpose we need to model threats and define mitigation measures as well as select templates and frameworks that allow us to ensure security.

 ### Core Secure Design Principles
 #### Use Least Privilege Principle